Special Programs During Covid-19

 Students Eligible for Special Education

-- ESD is committed to providing free and appropriate educational opportunities for students with disabilities to the greatest extent possible in alignment with public health guidelines.
+- Ellensburg School District (ESD) is committed to providing free and appropriate educational opportunities for students with disabilities to the greatest extent possible in alignment with public health guidelines.
 Additionally, collaboration with families continues to be essential during this time.

-- To address the unique needs of students with disabilities, IEP team members will continue the work with families to collaboratively identify the most essential services needed.
+- To address the unique needs of students with disabilities, Individual Education Plans (IEP) team members will continue the work with families to collaboratively identify the most essential services needed.
 This will support progress monitoring on IEP goals as well as necessary IEP accommodations to be provided indirectly in remote and in-person learning environments for both programs.

 - IEPs will be adjusted as needed for the circumstances of the learning environment.
 We recognize that each student will have an individual plan based on the learning model selected by the parent and IEP team.
 When this happens, we will be working diligently to set detailed plans for the delivery of special education services.